 - Musicalis Interruptus: the Running Gag of the Intermission, which used the thene tune from Peyton Place.

 - Namesake Gag

-- Besides the aforementioned Mr Different Adams, the shows other recurring character based on a real person is Lord Russian Emigre, a shamelessly downmarket showbiz impresario (his production of Oedipus Rex cuts all the stuff about murdering his father and marrying his mother to make room for a hillbilly dance routine), clearly intended to be Baron Lew Grade.
+- Besides the aforementioned Mr Different Adams, the show's other recurring character based on a real person is Lord Russian Emigre, a shamelessly downmarket showbiz impresario (his production of Oedipus Rex cuts all the stuff about murdering his father and marrying his mother to make room for a hillbilly dance routine), clearly intended to be Baron Lew Grade.
 He reappears in an episode of End Of Part One under the even blunter name of Lord Jewish Caricature.
 He was even named once as Baron Low Grade, possibly one of Burkiss' amusing mis-spellings.